Close-up of the School of Social Work building

 Association of Social Work Boards BSW exam pass rates.

 Many students pursuing a BSW will go on to earn a Master in Social Work, which does not require taking the bachelor's level exam.
 As such, the number of students taking the exam is not high enough, making it easy to identify individual results.
-Thus, no data is available from ASWB for UW-Madison attempts.
+Thus, no data is available from ASWB for UW-Madison attempts in years when the number of students taking the exam is low.

 Year of Exam UW-Madison Graduates: All Attempts National: All Attempts